IBM-Bluemix-Docs/cloud-object-storage-infrastructure/about-api.md

 These operations create, destroy, get information about, and control behavior of buckets.

-Note that the 'version 2' method of listing objects within a bucket is not supported, and the 'version 1' syntax is needed.
+The 'version 2' method of listing objects within a bucket is not supported.
+The 'version 1' syntax is needed.
+{:important}

 | Bucket operation | Note |
 |:----|:---|